 When and how often

-In principle, official controls will be conducted without prior notice, although there may be cases when competent authorities may decide to notify the operator beforehand, or to conduct checks on ad hoc basis.
+In principle, Official Controls Regulations will be conducted without prior notice, although there may be cases when competent authorities may decide to notify the operator beforehand, or to conduct checks on ad hoc basis.

 The frequency of checks must be appropriate to the level of risk.
 However, a new provision adds the obligation for competent authorities to avoid ‘disproportionate administrative burden” for operators.
 In one of its future delegated acts, the Commission will specify those cases when official controls would indeed cause disproportionate burden and should therefore be avoided.